Original Research ARTICLE

 IQ Groups Formation

-Crystallized IQ is a measure that involves both educational experience and executive functioning, giving more emphasis to knowledge (Barch et al., 2013; Schipolowski et al., 2014).
-The HCP database provides crystallized IQ measures obtained using a Form-A of an abbreviated version of the Raven's patterns, developed by Gur and colleagues (Bilker et al., 2012; Barch et al., 2013).
+Crystallized intelligence is conceptualized as the product of experience, both cultural and educational, in interaction with fluid intelligence, which implies the existence of an intersection between crystallized and fluid intelligence as far as the educational experience is (exclusively) concerned (Barch et al., 2013; Happé, 2013; Schipolowski et al., 2014).
+The HCP database provides fluid intelligence measures obtained using a Form-A of an abbreviated version of the Raven's patterns, developed by Gur and colleagues (Bilker et al., 2012; Barch et al., 2013).
 More specifically, participants were presented with patterns made up of 2 × 2, 3 × 3, or 5 × 5 arrangements of squares, with one of the squares missing.
 Each participant must pick one of five response choices that best fits the missing square on the pattern.
 The task has 24 items and 3 bonus items, arranged in order of increasing difficulty.
 However, the task discontinues if the participant makes 5 incorrect responses in a row.
 Median response times (MRTs) were also collected per subject in order to study associations with brain measures.

 In this study, IQ score is defined as the number of correct responses per subject.
 The score distribution was found to be left-skewed (skewness = −0.49), implying that most of the subjects tend to answer correctly most of the items.
 In order to define the low and high-IQ groups, we first find the median of the IQ score distribution from all 492 subjects (approximately 16), as well as the lower quartile (approximately 6).
 The minimum score is 3 and the maximum score is 24.
 An IQ score of 3 is considered very low in practice and since only two subjects responded in this range, they were removed from further analysis without affecting the overall IQ distribution.
 We define the low-IQ score within the interval from 4 to 10 (median minus one quartile), whereas the upper IQ interval defines scores from 22 (median plus one quartile) to the maximum score of 24.
 As a result, the low-IQ group includes 69 subjects, whereas the high-IQ group is composed of 67 subjects in total.
 The mid-IQ subjects are discarded, so that our population of interest consists of 136 well-separated subjects (69 low-IQ/67 high-IQ).
 More specifically, there are 25 males and 44 females in the low-IQ group, while 29 males and 38 females are involved in the high-IQ group.
 As far as the educational experience is concerned, both the low-IQ and the high-IQ subjects had an average of approximately 10 years of educational experience although 12 low-IQ subjects and 8 high-IQ subjects were still respondent in school for degree courses.
 Ages are provided by the HCP database in 4 and 5-year intervals.
 Only 1 subject was older than 36 years (in high-IQ group), 26 subjects were between 22 and 25 years old (low/high-IQ; 17/9), 56 subjects were between 26 and 30 years old (low/high-IQ; 24/32) and finally 53 subjects were in the age range between 31 and 35 years (low/high-IQ; 28/25).
 Notice that these age intervals are not wide enough to support the consideration of age influences to intelligence (Li et al., 2004).
 It is worth mentioning that our population of interest consists of young and healthy adults that underwent several clinical examinations and the large number of estimated network parameters are satisfactory for subsequent statistical analyses.